 Prior to NatureBridge, Judy served as Chief Operating Officer for KIPP Atlanta Schools, leading the organization through growth from two to eight schools and overseeing all areas of business and school operations.
 Judy was also previously the Chief Executive Officer of Beaucoup Favors, a leading online retailer in the wedding and special events industries, driving growth and profitability while scaling infrastructure and staffing.
 Judy held Director positions in Corporate Business Development and Strategy for Warner Bros. and Turner Broadcasting System working on strategic initiatives and global business development.
 Judy’s career in the sports industry spanned business administration at the U.S. Olympic Committee to event marketing and management with the National Basketball Association.

 Judy holds an M.B.A. from the Kellogg School of Management and a B.A. from Northwestern University in Economics and Asian Studies.
 She is based in the San Francisco Bay Area.

-Founder, Little Bites Coaching
+Kelly Harris-Perrin|Founder, Little Bites Coaching

-Expertise: Leadership & Management, Prioritization/Planning
+Expertise: Leadership & Management, Operations, Team Culture

 Kelly Harris Perrin has spent time teaching middle school, working in higher education, and managing teams and projects in the non-profit sector.
 She founded Little Bites Coaching to help leaders work smarter, make a big impact, and avoid burnout.
 Currently, Kelly partners with groups and individuals to revolutionize HOW they work, and tackles everything from strategic planning, team structures and division of labor, executive prioritization and organization, time & energy management, and even email inboxes.